Turbo, Colombia

 Turbo is a port city in Antioquia Department, Colombia.
-It is located on the coast of Gulf of Urabá, 340 km north of Medellín (the department capital and second largest city).
-This port city is the capital of the Urabá region of Antioquia.
-The place where Turbo is today was known as Pisisí, but by 1741 people were already talking about Turbo.
-By a decree on May 11, 1839, the central government spent one thousand pesos for military service barracks in Turbo.
+Part of the Urabá Antioquia sub-region, it is located on the coast of Gulf of Urabá, 340 km north of Medellín (the department capital and second largest city).
+Serving as the capital of the Urabá region within Antioquia.
+Historically, the area now known as Turbo was once called Pisisi, but the name Turbo was in use by 1741.
+On May 11, 1839, the central government allocated one thousand pesos for the construction of military service barracks in Turbo.
 In 1840, the republican president assigned one thousand fanegas of uncultivated lands for the new population.
-It was established as a municipality in 1847.
+Turbo was officially established as a municipality in 1847.

 Turbo lies near the southeastern tip of the Darién Gap and is the northern terminus of the main route of the Pan-American Highway in South America.
 There is currently no paved road connecting through the region to Yaviza, Panama, where the highway continues through Central and North America.